SpecCheck/frontend-interview-patient-form/README.md

 3. `GET /api/patients/:id` - Gets a single patient by ID
 4. `PUT /api/patients/:id` - Updates a patient by ID
 5. `DELETE /api/patients/:id` - Deletes a patient by ID

+6. `GET /api/orders` - Gets all orders
+7. `POST /api/orders` - Creates a new order